Ultraplot/ultraplot/docs/why.rst

 * Want to finely tune their annotations and aesthetics.
 * Need to make new figures nearly every day.

-ultraplot's core mission is to provide a smoother plotting experience for matplotlib's most demanding users.
-We accomplish this by *expanding upon* matplotlib's :ref:`object-oriented interface <usage_background>`. ultraplot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to differing design choices and backwards compatibility considerations.
+UltraPlot's core mission is to provide a smoother plotting experience for matplotlib's most demanding users.
+We accomplish this by *expanding upon* matplotlib's :ref:`object-oriented interface <usage_background>`.
+UltraPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to differing design choices and backwards compatibility considerations.